EdDuarte/website/content/posts/about.md

 markup: mmark
 ---

 Hi!
-I'm Ed Duarte!
-I'm a Full-Stack Software Engineer from Portugal, with over five years of hands-on experience in Backend Architecture, Distributed Systems, Web & Mobile Frontend Development and UI/UX Design.
+I'm Ed Duarte, a Full-Stack Software Engineer from Portugal with over five years of hands-on experience in Backend Architecture, Distributed Systems, Web & Mobile Frontend Development and UI/UX Design.
 I've worked extensively with languages such as Java, Kotlin, Typescript, Javascript ES6 and Swift.

 ## Experience